Rooty Hill - Minchinbury

 Rooty Hill - Minchinbury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Rooty Hill - Minchinbury's dwelling structure, as per the latest Census, comprised 81.8% houses and 18.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Rooty Hill - Minchinbury's dwelling structure, as per the latest Census, consisted of 81.8% houses and 18.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Sydney metro's 80.7% houses and 19.4% other dwellings.
-Home ownership in Rooty Hill - Minchinbury stood at 26.0%, with mortgaged dwellings at 43.9% and rented ones at 30.2%.
-The median monthly mortgage repayment was $2,167, above Sydney metro's average of $2,000.
-The median weekly rent was $420, compared to Sydney metro's $350.
-Nationally, Rooty Hill - Minchinbury's mortgage repayments were higher than the Australian average of $1,863, and rents were above the national figure of $375.
+Home ownership in Rooty Hill - Minchinbury stood at 26.0%, with the remaining dwellings either mortgaged (43.9%) or rented (30.2%).
+The median monthly mortgage repayment was $2,167, higher than Sydney metro's average of $2,000.
+The median weekly rent figure was $420, compared to Sydney metro's $350.
+Nationally, Rooty Hill - Minchinbury's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing